“Look Who Dances 2021”: Who was the first eliminated?

+Univision Find out who was the first eliminated from “Mira Quien Baila 2021”.

-Univision broadcast with complete success the second gala of the dance competition “Look Who Baila” in the evening of Sunday, March 21.
+Univision broadcast with complete success the second gala of the dance competition “Mira Quien Baila” in the evening of Sunday, March 21.
 During the two-hour television special, the Spanish-speaking audience said goodbye to the first eliminated from the ninth season.

 The eight participants of “Mira Quien Baila” kicked off the second episode of the competition with an exciting group dance number to the rhythm of the musical theme “Adiós” by Puerto Rican singer Ricky Martin.